mirelsol/idioma/README.md

 This is a small application I wrote to improve my foreign language skills.
 Basically it randomly takes an expression in a given language and asks for its translation.
-It uses the Django framework (1.6).
+It uses the Django framework.
 How it works
 ============
 Administration